DIY Faux Postage Stamps

 And speaking of holidays, now I’m thinking about creating another Christmas related round of stamps, something that would give your Christmas gifts that magical holiday feel.
 What do you guys think?

 I hope you will give this project a try, can’t wait for your impressions!
 But please be warned!
-After starting the whole DIY Faux Vintage Postage Stamps madness, there will be literally no turning back!
-You will love these beauties so much, you’ll just want to use them everywhere! 🙂
+After starting the whole Printable Faux Postage Stamps madness, there will be literally no turning back!
+You will love these beauties so much, you’ll just want to use them everywhere!

 Have fun creating,